 Wanting to boost traffic to your site?
 It starts with visual marketing and optimizing your infographics’ SEO juice.

 All marketers should arm themselves with SEO infographic strategies.
-Did you know infographics are shared 3x more than other forms of visual marketing?
+Did you know infographics are shared three times more than other forms of visual marketing?
 Your goal with infographic marketing is to engage the audience and provide value.
-Never should you use an infographic SEO strategy solely for linkbait purposes.
+Never use an infographic SEO strategy solely for linkbait purposes.
 You can, however, cleverly use them to boost the SEO value of your website.
 When carefully designed and strategically used within a marketing plan, you can use an infographic to build premium links.

 Social Media Today recently conducted a survey and created an infographic on visual marketing.
 More than 500 digital marketers participated, and the results confirm that visual marketing is here to stay.
 It has proven itself as one of the most effective forms of marketing.
 Marketers across the globe are continuing to allocate large portions of their budgets toward visual asset creation.